Jean-Marc Jancovici: Personal life

 He is married and has two daughters.

 He eats little meat, uses public transport, has no cellphone and avoids air travel whenever possible.

 Media, lectures, internet, website

-He is the author of eight books and has written for a number of French media (France Info, TF1, Les Échos).
+He is the author of eight books and has written for several French media outlets (France Info, TF1, Les Échos).
 His book "Le monde sans fin" is translated into multiple languages.

 Positions

-Jancovici is a vocal proponent of nuclear energy, and advocates for nuclear power to become a dominant energy source.
+Jancovici is a vocal proponent of nuclear energy and advocates making it a dominant energy source.
 He believes the climate urgency requires closing all coal power plants worldwide within 30 years.
 He argues that non-nuclear renewable energies will never be sufficient to transition to a carbon-neutral economy.

-His positions have been criticized as being overly pro-nuclear, minimizing the dangers of nuclear energy and minimizing the interest of renewable energy.
+His positions have been criticized as being overly pro-nuclear, minimizing the dangers of nuclear energy and minimizing the interest in renewable energy.